adaltas/node-csv-docs/src/md/project/distributions/browser_esm.md

 # ECMAScript modules (ESM) for newer browsers

 The ESM distribution target the latest browsers with support for [ECMAScript modules introduced by ES6](https://caniuse.com/es6-module).

 Compared with the [Node.js version](/csv/distributions/nodejs_esm/), this distribution bundles polyfills to run outside of the Node.js environment.

+Modern web browsers import ECMAScript modules nativelly and it also works within webpack and other alternative bundlers.
+Two demonstrations are available:

+- A Vanilla Javascript application with [Express](https://expressjs.com/) targeting web browsers with module support.
+- A web application bundled with [webpack](https://webpack.js.org/).

+## Usage

 The files are located inside the `packages/{package}/dist/esm` folders.
 Import them inside your project or use NPM to download the package and to reference them: